IT Support Levels Explained: From Tier 0 to Tier 4

 Often, people refer to IT support levels and tiers interchangeably.
 Some organizations prefer “levels” because it sounds less hierarchical.
 Others stick with “tiers” because it clearly signals escalation.

-Whether you call them levels or tiers, the concept remains the same — it’s about assigning the right issue to the right person, ensuring that more straightforward problems are resolved quickly, and more complicated ones are escalated appropriately.
+Either way, the concept remains the same — it’s about assigning the right issue to the right person, ensuring that more straightforward problems are resolved quickly, and more complicated ones are escalated appropriately.

 Tier 0 to tier 4 explained